Aldrick Robinson: Atlanta Falcons

-2016 season

 Robinson signed with the Atlanta Falcons on March 15, 2016.
 In Week 4 against the Panthers, Robinson recorded two catches for 48 yards and his first touchdown since the 2013 season.
 Robinson and the Falcons reached Super Bowl LI, where they faced the New England Patriots.
 In the Super Bowl, the Falcons fell 34–28 in overtime.
 Robinson finished the 2016 season with 20 receptions for 323 yards and two touchdowns on 32 targets.
-His 61.3% catch rate was the best percentage of his career.

 San Francisco 49ers

 On March 10, 2017, Robinson signed a two-year contract with the San Francisco 49ers.

-On September 10, 2017, in his 49ers debut, Robinson had one reception for seven yards in the season opening 23–3 loss to the Carolina Panthers.
+In the 2017 season, Robinson recorded 19 receptions for 260 receiving yards and two receiving touchdowns in 16 games and one start.

 On August 31, 2018, Robinson was released by the 49ers.

 Minnesota Vikings

 On September 17, 2018, Robinson signed with the Minnesota Vikings.
 In Week 4 of the 2018 season, against the Los Angeles Rams, he recorded two receiving touchdowns from Kirk Cousins in the 38–31 loss.

-Robinson finished the 2018 season with 17 receptions for 231 yards and 5 touchdowns.
+Robinson finished the 2018 season with 17 receptions for 231 yards and five touchdowns.